adrianSRoman/DataStructures/README.md

 # DataStructures

-See eah folder README for detail about the programs
+See each folder's README for details.